Subscribe to the Timescale Newsletter

 Stepping away from our health theme, let's explore the time series of Australian monthly electricity demand in the figures below.
 Visually, it is immediately apparent there is a positive trend, as one would expect with population growth and technological advancement.

-Second, there is a pronounced seasonality to the data, as demand in winter will not be the same as in summer.
+Second, the data has a pronounced seasonality, as demand in winter will not be the same as in summer.
 An autocorrelation analysis can help us understand this better.
 Fundamentally, this checks the correlation between two points separated by a time delay or lag.

-As we can see in the autocorrelation function (ACF) graph, the highest correlation comes with a delay of exactly 12 months (implying a yearly seasonality), and the lowest with a half-year separation since electricity consumption is highly dependent on the time of year (air-conditioning, daylight hours, etc.).
+As we can see in the autocorrelation function (ACF) graph, the highest correlation occurs with a delay of exactly 12 months (implying a yearly seasonality) and the lowest with a half-year separation since electricity consumption is highly dependent on the time of year (air conditioning, daylight hours, etc.).

 Monthly electricity in demand in Australia showing its seasonality